ypid/dotfiles/windows/README.md

 A: For the most part yes and here is why.
 I understand that every system which has Windows in it’s [TCB] is by definition untrustworthy.
 That is why I review every commit I make on my personal computer running Qubes OS, sign the commit with a OpenPGP signature and then push it upstream.

-As stated elsewhere, assume everything not signed by me to be forged/not from me.
+   ~~As stated elsewhere, assume everything not signed by me to be forged/not from me.~~

+   I now use the account https://github.com/ypid-geberit to open PR against projects.
+The idea is that those PRs are reviewed upstream anyway so I don’t necessarily need to sign them which means extra work for me.
+   I don’t really see the point in using a YubiKey to do signatures there because the basic problem remains.
+Windows is not trustworthy so I could accidentally sign anything there without knowing it.
+   I guess there is still value in using a YubiKey if it has a battery-backed RTC so that at least what I signed can be time checked so it at least forces the advisory to have recent access to my YubiKey.
+Lets see, I might go that route.

 Q: Did any of your private OpenPGP keys ever get exposed to a Windows system or will they in the future?<br>
 A: Silly?
 No, never.